 When setting up your band saw, read the instructions that accompany the unit very carefully.
 There are numerous fine adjustments which are necessary for the band saw to cut properly.
 Failure to follow these instructions, which include setting the blade tension and adjusting the blade guides, thrust bearing, and side bearings, will decrease the performance of the saw and make blades much more likely to break.

-Not only will the owner's manual help you set up your saw properly, it will help you become much more familiar with the proper methods for safely cutting with your saw.
+Not only will the owner's manual help you set up your saw properly, but it will also help you become much more familiar with the proper methods for safely cutting with your saw.
 A band saw is among the safest of power woodworking tools, but the saw is must be set up properly before use.
 A band saw is a fun tool to work with, but only if used correctly.